Robotics-Club-IIT-BHU/Robotics-Winter-Camp-2023/Pybullet_Workshop/README.md

 ###### GOOD LUCK

-## Installation Guid for this Workshop
+## Installation Guide for this Workshop

 Update or clone the WinterCamp git repo again.
 ```bash